Skepta: Career

-2003–2006: Career beginnings and Greatest Hits
+2002–2007: Career beginnings and Greatest Hits

 Skepta was originally a DJ from Tottenham-based grime collective Meridian Crew.
 The Meridian Crew performed 'sets' or sessions on pirate radio (most notably Heat FM 96.6) where fellow crew members sometimes referred to him as "Scoopa Daniels".
-Early in his career, Skepta released instrumentals including "DTI (Pirate Station Anthem)" and "Private Caller".
+Early in his career, Skepta released "Pulse Eskimo" in 2002, as well as instrumentals "DTI (Pirate Station Anthem)" and "Private Caller".

 Skepta began MCing shortly before Meridian Crew disbanded in 2005, after which Skepta, alongside his brother Jme, joined Roll Deep for a short period of time before becoming founding members of Boy Better Know in 2006.
 Skepta was convinced to begin MCing by Wiley after his records were taken away from him by the police.
 Following the formation of Boy Better Know, Skepta clashed with fellow MC Devilman for the DVD Lord of the Mics 2, in what is remembered as one of the biggest clashes in grime history.
 Shortly after the clash, Skepta released a mixtape entitled "Joseph Junior Adenuga".
 Skepta publicly released his debut album Greatest Hits on 17 September 2007, on his label Boy Better Know.